 Updating modules with npm

-When executing npm install in a clean project directory everything works nicely.
-The package.json file is evaluated and satisfying versions are installed for each dependency.
+When executing npm install on a fresh checkout without existing node_modules, everything works nicely.
+The package.json file is evaluated, and satisfying versions are installed for each dependency.
 Things change when you already have node_modules populated.
-Running npm install will not re-check if there's even newer version available than you already have installed.
+Running npm install will not re-check if there's an even newer version available than you already have installed.

 There is a dedicated command npm update for checking and installing newer versions satisfying semver pattern in package.json.

-To make things reproducible you need to replace version number ranges with exact versions.
-Npm provides tool called npm shrinkwrap for doing this.
+To make things reproducible, you need to replace version number ranges with exact versions.
+Npm provides a tool called npm shrinkwrap for doing this.

 Configuring npm defaults

-The default behavior in npm is to use caret (^) when using --save to update package.json.
+The default behavior in npm is to use caret (^) when updating package.json.
 This default behavior can be configured with

-You can also use --save --save-exact to inform that exact match is desired instead of the default save prefix.
+You can also use --save-exact flag to inform npm that exact match is desired instead of the default save prefix.
 You can make this latter option default with npm config set save-exact true.